-- TO RECOMMEND TO COUNCIL the approval and adoption of the proposed changes to the boundaries of Fritton, Pulham St Market, Pulham St Mary, Seething, Starston, and Wacton Conservation Areas. - TO RECOMMEND TO COUNCIL the approval and adoption of the conservation area appraisals and conservation management guidelines for the conservation areas of

-Fritton, Pulham St Market, Pulham St Mary, Seething, Starston and Wacton.
+recommend to the Council the approval and adoption of the proposed changes to the boundaries of Fritton, Pulham St Mary, Pulham Market, Seething, Starston and Wacton conservation areas subject to any revisions; and 2. recommend to the Council the approval and adoption of conservation area appraisals and management guidelines for Fritton, Pulham St Mary, Pulham Market, Seething, Starston and Wacton conservation areas subject to any revisions.